Ultrabenosaurus/TrackMail/README.md

 ## To Do ##

 For the next release I'm planning to make including it in your emails much easier, by way of class instantiation rather than a raw HTML image tag.
+I'm also going to restructure the database class a bit, too.
 After that, here's a list of the features I have on my mind at the moment, in no particular order:

 * Track link clicks from emails
 * Use any image as the tracking image